Article Badge Image

 Charles Schwab: Best for Trading Tools and Investing Resources

-Charles Schwab is a brokerage that is known for working well with customers of all kinds.
+Charles Schwab is a brokerage known for working well with customers of all kinds.

-Beginners can invest in its low-fee, commission-free funds while more seasoned investors can use its research tools to devise and execute their own investment strategies.
+Beginners can invest in its low-fee, commission-free funds, while more seasoned investors can use its research tools to devise and execute their investment strategies.

-Schwab manages many funds on its own, including both index and actively managed funds.
-This allows you to choose your own strategy based on whether you want to follow an index or attempt to beat the market with a specific strategy.
+Schwab manages many funds independently, including index and actively managed funds.
+This allows you to choose your strategy based on whether you want to follow an index or attempt to beat the market with a specific plan.

-Schwab’s actively managed funds employ top investment managers with years of experience at picking investments that are likely to outperform the market.
+Schwab’s actively managed funds employ top investment managers with years of experience in picking investments that are likely to outperform the market.

-You can also invest in both taxable and tax-free bond funds, allowing you to manage your risk and your tax liability.
+You can also invest in taxable and tax-free bond funds, allowing you to manage your risk and tax liability.

-If Schwab’s funds aren’t enough for you, you can invest in thousands of other companies’ mutual funds with no load or transaction fees.
+If Schwab’s funds aren’t enough, you can invest in thousands of other companies’ mutual funds with no load or transaction fees.
 Many of them require an investment as small as $100.

-The account doesn’t charge any annual maintenance fees and its stock trade fees are also quite low.
+The account doesn’t charge any annual maintenance fees, and its stock trade fees are also relatively low.

 This pairs well with the company’s intensive research tools that let you quickly learn everything you need to know about a company or market sector.